Join/Renew

 Thin-Home-Banner

 Before the present-day Marin coastal town took the name Stinson Beach, it was known as Willow Camp.
-Nathan Stinson and his wife, Rose, built the tent settlement in the early 1880s offering Bay Area campers, and vacationers rustic canvas accommodations within easy walking distance of the beach and trails of Mt.
+Nathan Stinson and his wife, Rose, built the tent settlement in the early 1880s offering Bay Area campers and vacationers rustic canvas accommodations within easy walking distance of the beach and trails of Mt.
 Tamalpais.
 By the late 1890s, popularity of the camp increased when trains running on the newly constructed Mill Valley & Mt.
-Tamalpais Railroad connected with the old stagecoach road at West Point Inn that ran down to Willow Camp and Bolinas.
-In 1904, The Dipsea Inn was built on the sand bar that protects Bolinas Lagoon by William Kent and Sydney B. Cushing, both stockholders in the railroad and owners of land in Marin along with many other business interests.
-The proprietor and part owner of the Inn was a friend and local landowner, William Neumann.
+Tamalpais Scenic Railway connected with the old stagecoach road at West Point Inn that ran down to Willow Camp and Bolinas.
+In 1904, The Dipsea Inn was built on the sand bar that protects Bolinas Lagoon by William Neumann on land owned by William Kent and Sydney B. Cushing.
+Both were stockholders in the Mill Valley & Mt.
+Tamalpais Railroad and owners of land in Marin along with many other business interests.
+Neumann was the first proprietor and part owner of the Inn.

 In 1906, the year our photograph was taken, Willow Camp and the Dipsea Inn were both used as refugee sites for victims of the great San Francisco Earthquake and Fire of April 18.
-Two of those refugees, Henry & Elizabeth Airey opened a competing hotel and restaurant in the area and seven years later built another, The Sea Beach Hotel.
-Within a few years as hotels become the preferred accommodation, Willow Camp was closed down and the name of the town was changed to Stinson Beach, in honor of the family.
-The Dipsea Inn was closed down in 1918 and much of its timber was used to build the newer and bigger Dipsea Lodge, leaving behind the legacy of a name with unknown origins which now graces the oldest cross-country race in the United States.
+Two of those refugees, Henry & Elizabeth Airey opened a competing hotel and restaurant in the area and seven years later, Henry’s brother, Jack and his wife Sarah, open another establishment, The Sea Beach Hotel.
+Within a few years as hotels become the preferred accommodation, Willow Camp was closed and the name of the town was changed to Stinson Beach, in honor of the founding family.
+The Dipsea Inn was torn down in 1918 and much of its timber was used to build the newer and bigger Dipsea Lodge, leaving behind the legacy of a name which now graces the oldest cross-country race in the United States.

 (Originally appeared as History Watch article in the Marin Independent Journal)